pjb304/openvpn-dns-updates/README.md

 ### /etc/dnsmasq/dnsmasq.conf
 ```
-addn-hosts=/etc/hosts.openvpn-clients
+addn-hosts=/etc/hosts.openvpn-clients4
+addn-hosts=/etc/hosts.openvpn-clients6
 ```

-Create the file /etc/hosts.openvpn-clients
+Create the files
+/etc/hosts.openvpn-clients4
+/etc/hosts.openvpn-clients6

-The changer the owner to be nobody:nogroup to allow the update to write to it.
+The changer the owner to be nobody:nogroup to allow the update to write to them.